vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/personalities/New-VCFPersonality.md

 ## Synopsis

-Adds a new vSphere Lifecycle Manager personality/image in the SDDC Manager inventory from an existing vLCM image based cluster.
+Adds a vSphere Lifecycle Manager personality/image in the SDDC Manager inventory from an existing vLCM image based cluster.

 ## Syntax